misraj-ai/quranhub/README.md

 ## 📄 License

-**© 2025 Misraj AI.
-All Rights Reserved.**
+**License: NCL — Non-Commercial License**

-This project is proprietary software owned by Misraj AI.
-The source code is made available for viewing and reference purposes only.
+This project is licensed under the Non-Commercial License (NCL).
+You may use, copy, modify, and distribute this software for non-commercial purposes only.

+Commercial use, including but not limited to selling, sublicensing, or using the software as part of a commercial product or service, is strictly prohibited without explicit written permission from Misraj AI.

-For licensing inquiries, commercial use, or custom deployments, please contact:
+For commercial licensing, please contact:
 - **Email**: hello@misraj.ai
 - **Website**: [https://misraj.ai](https://misraj.ai)